History of India (1947–present): Rajiv Gandhi administration

-The Congress party chose Rajiv Gandhi, Indira's older son, as the next Prime Minister.
-Rajiv had been elected to Parliament only in 1982, and at 40, was the youngest national political leader and Prime Minister ever.
+The Congress party chose Rajiv Gandhi, Indira's older son, as the next prime minister.
+Rajiv had been elected to Parliament only in 1982, and at 40, was the youngest national political leader and prime minister ever.
 But his youth and inexperience were an asset in the eyes of citizens tired of the inefficacy and corruption of career politicians, and looking for newer policies and a fresh start to resolve the country's long-standing problems.
 The Parliament was dissolved, and Rajiv led the Congress party to its largest majority in history (over 415 seats out of 545 possible), reaping a sympathy vote over his mother's assassination.

 Rajiv Gandhi initiated a series of reforms: the Licence Raj was loosened, and government restrictions on foreign currency, travel, foreign investment, and imports decreased considerably.
 This allowed private businesses to use resources and produce commercial goods without government bureaucracy interfering, and the influx of foreign investment increased India's national reserves.
-As Prime Minister, Rajiv broke from his mother's precedent to improve relations with the United States, which increased economic aid and scientific co-operation.
+As prime minister, Rajiv broke from his mother's precedent to improve relations with the United States, which increased economic aid and scientific co-operation.
 Rajiv's encouragement of science and technology resulted in a major expansion of the telecommunications industry and India's space programme, and gave birth to the software industry and information technology sector.
+Rajiv received criticism from some members of the Congress Party for his economic liberalisation policy, which led him to pledge in 1985 (as noted by one journal) ‘not to deviate from the ideals and principles of socialism “under any circumstances.”’

 In December 1984, gas leaked out at the Union Carbide pesticides plant in the central Indian city of Bhopal.
 Thousands were killed immediately, while many more subsequently died or were left disabled.

 India in 1987 brokered an agreement with the Government of Sri Lanka and agreed to deploy troops for peacekeeping operation in Sri Lanka's ethnic conflict led by the LTTE.
 Rajiv sent Indian troops to enforce the agreement and disarm the Tamil rebels, but the Indian Peace Keeping Force, as it was known, became entangled in outbreaks of violence, ultimately ending up fighting the Tamil rebels itself, and becoming a target of attack from Sri Lankan nationalists.
 V. P. Singh withdrew the IPKF in 1990, but thousands of Indian soldiers had died.
-Rajiv's departure from Socialist policies did not sit well with the masses, who did not benefit from the innovations.
+Rajiv's departure from socialist policies did not sit well with the masses, who did not benefit from the innovations.
 Unemployment was a serious problem, and India's burgeoning population added ever-increasing needs for diminishing resources.

 Rajiv Gandhi's image as an honest politician (he was nicknamed "Mr. Clean" by the press) was shattered when the Bofors scandal broke, revealing that senior government officials had taken bribes over defence contracts by a Swedish guns producer.